TotalImagine-com/TotalImagine.com/Articles/Entrepreneurship.md

 ## Entertainment

+* (2021) (YouTube series) Fake Gameplay videos and visions: kinda like those 2D game and sometimes 3D game ads we see - but instead of ads, it's just good visions.
+An unfinished example is World of Legends.
+Fun to do when we are not on schedule for Project Nine.
 * (2023) (Experience) The iPad Experience: Dark room LiDAR, Aquarium, mystical jungle, haunted house treasure hunt.
 * (2023) (Virtual Tour Service) (Empty Industry Room) Virtual AR/VR Tour: Just need a large walkable space - but Is this kind of pixel streaming better than VR?
 * (2023) (Virtual Tour Service) Basically you pay money and let others travel for you.
 There are two forms: 1-1 travel where you can dictate and save yourself the travel to fly; Virtual Tour, but 给钱，让人去旅游。That's the fun.